E-Kovtun/node-importance-for-attributed-networks/README.md

 The resulting dicts have node id as a key and information on that node as a value.
 Information on each node include:
 * `emb` - an embedding vector of a text attribute of a node
 * `out` - list of nodes for which the considered node is an information supplier.
-It means that there is a knowledge flow from the condifered node to all nodes from the list.
+It means that there is a knowledge flow from the considered node to every node from the list.